Kitaev2003/Kitaev2003/Readme.md

-# My name is Kosty
-🖐🏻 Glad to see you on my github.
+# 🖐🏻 Glad to see you on my github.
 🙏🏻 I will ask you not to judge strictly.
 ✊🏻 Good luck to you!
 ```